alexmaverickp/alexmaverickp.github.io/docs/projects/balabagan-water-system.md

 ## Service Area Delineation

-Building footprints, road networks, and administrative boundaries were mapped to define the proposed service area and estimate the extent of potential beneficiaries.
-The resulting map was used as a reference for infrastructure planning and service coverage assessment.
+The proposed service area was mapped through manual digitization of building footprints and road networks using high-resolution satellite imagery.
+The resulting dataset provided a baseline inventory of settlements and transportation access within the project area.

+The map identified approximately **0.066 km² of built-up areas** connected by **23.08 km of road networks**, supporting service coverage assessment and preliminary infrastructure planning.

 ---

 ## Flood Hazard Assessment

-Flood hazard information was integrated with settlement and infrastructure data to identify areas potentially exposed to flooding.
-The outputs supported risk-informed planning and evaluation of proposed infrastructure locations.
+Flood hazard information from the UP Nationwide Operational Assessment of Hazards (UP NOAH) was integrated with settlements, roads, and administrative boundaries to evaluate potential exposure within the proposed service area.

+Using the **100-year return period flood hazard dataset**, the analysis provided additional context for infrastructure planning and helped identify areas where flood risks may require consideration during project implementation.

 ![Flood Hazard Map](../assets/images/FloodMap.png)